TensLoRA: Tensor Alternatives for Low-Rank Adaptation: Experiments

 \subsection{Rank Selection}

-We consider two strategies for selecting tensor ranks, representing two limit cases relative to LoRA: ``isorank'' and ``isoparameters''.
+We consider two strategies for selecting the tensor ranks~$r_i$, representing two limit cases relative to LoRA: ``isorank'' and ``isoparameters''.
 In isorank, representing the lowest parameter count, all modes share the same rank, set equal to the LoRA rank.
-In isoparameters, ranks are chosen so that TensLoRA matches the number of parameters in LoRA, hence resulting in the upper bound.
+In isoparameters, ranks are chosen so that TensLoRA matches the number of parameters in LoRA, yielding an upper bound.
 Since multiple rank configurations could satisfy this constraint, we adopt a simple heuristic: the QKV dimension is fixed to rank 3 and Att and Depth to 12, corresponding exactly to the sizes of these modes.
-The two remaining ranks are then distributed such that modes of equal size share the same rank, and larger modes receive larger ranks, while keeping the total parameter count close to LoRA.
+The two remaining ranks are then distributed so that modes of equal size share the same rank, and larger modes receive higher ranks, while keeping the total parameter count close to that of LoRA.
+We employ this simple heuristic to avoid overfitting ranks, aiming to isolate the impact of the tensor structure.